Pedrohamoura-Git/Frontend-Mentor-Challenges/Javascript, HTML & CSS/Intermediate/todo-app-main/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
+- CSS Animations
+- - CSS Transitions
+- - CSS Transform
 - Mobile-first workflow

 ### What I learned

-It was a really good challenge to test my skill in CSS.
-I had to do some research to learn a little bit more about transitions, different types of selectors and the SVG type of image.
+It was a really good challenge to test my CSS and JS skills.
+I had to do some research to learn a little bit more about transitions, different types of selectors, dynamic backgrounds, dynamic created elements, switch theme, arrow functions, different types of event listenerns and much more.

 ### Continued development

-There is a lot of things that I don't know about animations yet, so I'm going to find new challenges to practice it.
+To my next project I want to test my JS skills by using an API.

 ### Useful resources